 The severity and frequency of symptoms differ from person to person.
-Symptoms may include irritability, feelings of hopelessness, fatigue, loss of interest or pleasure in hobbies or activities, and thoughts of death or suicide, or suicide attempts.
+Symptoms may include irritability, hopelessness, fatigue, loss of interest or pleasure in hobbies or activities, thoughts of death or suicide, or suicide attempts.

-With early detection, diagnosis, and a treatment plan that includes medication, psychotherapy, and healthy lifestyle choices, people can and do get better.
+People can get better with early detection, diagnosis, and a treatment plan that includes medication, psychotherapy, and healthy lifestyle choices.
 Jacqueline Limoges is a Psychologist you can trust.